Trickster Literary Journal

 Trickster is a literary journal published yearly by Northern New Mexico College.
 We are looking for unpublished poetry, fiction, nonfiction, artwork, and any combination therein.
 The landscape and cultures of northern New Mexico shape our perspective, but we’re excited to accept original work about our current theme.

-- Simultaneous submissions are accepted, but please inform the committee if work is accepted elsewhere.
+Simultaneous submissions are accepted, but please let us know immediately if work is accepted elsewhere.